People with mild heart valve problems often live long, full lives and never

 MitraClip for Mitral Valve Repair

-Dr. Iyengar explained how Boulder Community Health’s full-service
+Dr. Iyengar explained that Boulder Community Health’s full-service

-added MitraClip® Therapy to its range of minimally invasive endovascular
+MitraClip® Therapy to its range of minimally invasive endovascular treatments.

 “Clinical data from patients who underwent the MitraClip procedure

-demonstrate an immediate reduction of mitral regurgitation and a low hospital
+demonstrate an immediate reduction in mitral regurgitation.
+The hospital

-length of stay of just 2.9 days,” Dr. Iyengar said.
+stay is usually just 24 hours,” Dr. Iyengar said.

 He added, “Patients who were studied one year after the procedure